The Dennis W. Jahnigen Career Development Awards Program

-Dennis W. Jahnigen Career Development Awards are offered by a number of specialty societies and the American Geriatrics Society (AGS) serves as a central coordinating body for Societies and applicants.
-AGS staff can help you to identify geriatrics mentors to assist you in writing your proposal and will identify a specialty mentor with geriatrics expertise to provide a pre-application review of your proposal.
-Society staff also serve as the first point of contact for Jahnigen applicants and can answer any questions you may have about the application process.
+Dennis W. Jahnigen Career Development Awards are offered by a number of specialty societies, and the AGS serves as a central coordinating body for applicants applying to the NIA’s GEMSSTAR Award.
+AGS staff also serve as the first point of contact for Jahnigen applicants and can answer any questions you may have about the application process.
+In addition, staff can help you find geriatrics mentors to assist you in writing your proposal, and we will identify a specialty mentor with geriatrics expertise to provide a pre-application review for your proposal.

 About the Jahnigen Award

 The program offers funding for a Professional Development Plan (PDP) to complement the R03 research project funded under the National Institute on Aging’s GEMSSTAR award mechanism.
 This is a competitive awards program and funding is only provided to those applicants who successfully compete for a GEMSSTAR award.
-The application due date for both the JCDA and the NIA GEMSSTAR R03 is October 6, 2016 by 5pm of applicant organization.
+The application due date for both the JCDA and the NIA GEMSSTAR R03 will be in Fall 2017 (check back for exact date).